 Gastric sleeve or sleeve gastrectomy

-- This is a restrictive laparoscopic surgery in which the surgeon removes about 75% to 85% of the stomach and leaves only a small pouch which is stapled.
+- This is a restrictive laparoscopic surgery in which the surgeon removes about 75% to 85% of the stomach and leaves only a small pouch that is stapled.

 - This reduces the quantity of food intake and does not affect the absorption of nutrients.